CoralLemons/Mortgage-Analysis-Project/README.md

    ---

-### EXECUTION - How to run a demo on your code
+### EXECUTION
-We've designed the visualization to be straight-forward, but in brief you will select the characteristics you are interested in testing from the list of selectable values, then click "Generate Results"
+We've designed the visualization to be straight-forward, but in brief, you will select the characteristics you are interested in testing from the list of selectable values, then click "Generate Results."

 #### Customizable Variables
 1. State (NY, WA, TX)